 Her key responsibilities as Chief Financial Officer are to lead and manage the finance function to meet the needs of the university, ensuring a strong financial strategy and compliance with statutory and regulatory financial requirements.

 Heather joined the university from the Victoria and Albert Museum where she was Director of Finance and Resources, prior to this she worked at Save the Children International.

 Heather Francis is a member of the Chartered Institute of Management Accountants and holds a BSocSc in Economics from Southampton University.

-Saad Qureshi is Executive General Manager and Dean for Navitas Europe.
-He has vast experience in leading multi-campus and multi- disciplinary teams.
-A Principal Fellow of the Higher Education Academy he is passionate about pedagogical development and the student experience.
-He has designed over 20 undergraduate and postgraduate programmes and his specialist expertise is in developing socially responsible graduates.
+Saad Qureshi is currently developing a new digital media start up while also being CEO of a new care provider launching to market in 2023.
+He has previously spent nearly 15 years in higher education most latterly as an Executive General Manager and European Dean for Navitas, a global education provider.
+He has vast experience in strategic leadership, change management and turnaround, and leading multi-campus and multi- disciplinary teams.
+He is also a “dual professional”, being a Principal Fellow of the Higher Education Academy, and is passionate about pedagogical development and the student experience.
+He has designed educational strategies and infrastructure that have improved student outcomes and teacher experiences.
+His focus is on developing socially responsible graduates.

 Graham Hillier (Co-optee)

 Graham is the Royal Society Entrepreneur in Residence at Northumbria University.
 He took this role after being a Governor of the University and Chairing the University’s Employment and Finance Committee for the seven years until July 2020.
 He is also a non-executive director and strategic advisor to a number of companies.